A LOOK BACK IN TIME — Our Company History

 - In 2009 NCBP opened a greenfield location, Northborough, MA branch.
 This became our 4th branch.

-- 2010 opened a greenfield branch in Hicksville, NY.
+- In 2010 opened a greenfield branch in Hicksville, NY.
 This became our 5th branch.

-- 2012 entered into the Waterproofing market and opened a greenfield location in Long Island City, NY.
+- In 2012 NCBP entered into the Waterproofing market and opened a greenfield location in Long Island City, NY.
 This became our 6th branch.

 - NCBP hit a milestone of 100+ employees.

-- A Yonkers, NY location was opened becoming our 9th branch.
+- In 2014, our Yonkers, NY location was opened becoming our 9th branch.

-- Opened a location in East Elmhurst, NY.
+- In 2014, NCBP opened a location in East Elmhurst, NY.
 This became our 10th branch.